MGT-HRZ/SPP-RPH-KVPJB/README.md

 # Setup
-Request for env.php from this email spideyweb320@gmail.com
+Request from this email (spideyweb320@gmail.com) for the env.rar password

 # SPP-RPH System
 Overview